rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-php.md

 before we try to consume messages from it.

 We're about to tell the server to deliver us the messages from the queue.
-Since it will push us messages asynchronously, we provide a callback in the form of an object that will buffer the messages until we're ready to use them.
-That is what `QueueingConsumer` does.
+We will define a [PHP callable](http://www.php.net/manual/en/language.types.callable.php) that will receive the messages sent by the server.
+Keep in mind that messages are sent asynchronously from the server to the clients.

     :::php